calldrj/COVID19.Effective.Reproduction.Rate/README.md

 6. Compute the posterior P(R<sub>t</sub>|*k*<sub>t</sub>)
 7. Compute the estimate of R<sub>t</sub>, including the most-likely, the max, and the min values of R<sub>t</sub>

-Even the results can be viewed in the .pdf file, please try the the code for yourselve!
+Even the results can be viewed in the epr.html file, please try the code for yourselve!